Shyuw/fpi-data-pipeline/README.md

 ## 🔁 How the Pipeline Works

-1. **Raw Data Ingestion (S3 Raw bucket)**
+1. **Ingestion (S3 Raw bucket)**
-Raw CSV files are sourced and uploaded to an S3 Bucket.
-This will be the designated landing zone for unprocessed data.
+Raw CO2 emissions CSVs are uploaded to a dedicated S3 bucket, the landing zone for unprocessed data.

-3. **Transformation (Lambda Function)**
+2. **Transformation (Lambda Function)**
-A Lambda function is triggered to clean, parse, and transform the raw FPI records, preparing them for fast lookups in DynamoDB and analytics processing in S3.
+An S3 upload triggers a Lambda function that parses and validates the CSV, then writes in parallel to two destinations: DynamoDB for structured lookups, and a second S3 bucket for analytics.

-4. **Fast Lookups (DynamoDB Processed Table)**
+3. **Structured Storage (DynamoDB Processed Table)**
-Transformed records are stored in DynamoDB for low-latency access and API-driven use cases.
+Transformed records are stored using a key system directly related to 'Year' and 'Country' for low-latency lookups.
+Not currently exposed to via a live API, but structured for that use case.

+4. **Analytics Export (S3 Analytics Bucket)**
+In parallel, the same records that are sent to DDB, are also written as newline-delimited JSON to a second bucket.
+This particular format can be queried bu Athena directly, without any import step.

 5. **SQL Querying (Athena)**
-Processed data is exported to an S3 bucket dedicated for analytics in a query-friendly format.
+An external table over the analytics bucket lets Athena run SQL directly against the S3 files, with no separate database or ETL required.

-6. **Visualisation (QuickSight Dashboard)**
+6. **Visualisation (QuickSight)**
-QuickSight connects to Athena to build interactive, palatable, visual dashboards
+Quicksight connects to Athena as a data source to build the interactive dashboard.
-**NOTE: --- dashed lined arrows indicate queried data, not movement of data**

 ---